Here are the up to date events taking place in this area over the next few weeks.

 Also included are the regular group meetings in Pocklington, Market Weighton and surrounding villages.

 Pocklington Arts Centre: Gifted guitarist and influential singer-songwriter Ralph McTell, best known for his song Streets of London, will be performing from 7.30pm.
-McTell is conducting a world tour promoting his new album Hill of Beans, which has been produced by the great Tony Visconti.
-Tickets £27 are on sale now at www.pocklingtonatrtscentre.co.uk or call the Box Office on 01759 301547 for more details.
+McTell is conducting a world tour promoting his new album Hill of Beans.
+Tickets £27 are on sale at www.pocklingtonatrtscentre.co.uk or call the Box Office on 01759 301547 for more details.

 Pocklington Arts Centre: Al Stewart has confirmed he is to play his Hits and Misses Tour live at the popular venue from 8pm.
 Tickets (£37) are on sale at www.pocklingtonartscentre.co.uk or call the Box Office on 01759 301547.

 Pocklington Arts Centre: Ronnie Scott’s 60th Anniversary All Stars.
 Celebrating the 60th anniversary of one of the world’s most iconic music venues.
 Tickets, £26, are on sale at www.pocklingtonartscentre.co.uk or call the box office on 01759 301547.

 Burnby Hall Gardens: Halloween Children’s Event Day between 11am and 3pm.
 Spooky fun in the gardens.

 Pocklington Arts Centre: There Was An Old Lady Who Swallowed A Fly – The People’s Theatre Company bring to life one of the world’s best nursery rhymes.
 For ages 2-102.
 Tickets £8 and £30 (family).
 Visit www.pocklingtonartscentre.co.uk or call the box office on 01759 301547.